AdamGustavsson/dataLayerMCP/README.md

    - Automatic monitoring and recording of GA4 network requests
    - Automatic monitoring and recording of Meta Pixel network requests
    - GTM preview data scraping from Google Tag Assistant (when attached tab is on tagassistant.google.com)
+   - Schema markup extraction (JSON-LD and microdata) from any webpage

 Quick start
 -----------